Milkdromeda-333/portfolio-old/README.md

 Known bugs:

 - Floating nav svg tends to not follow with the state change, i believe it is when the state re-runs but not the screen.

+- url doesnt update after navigating with an anchor tag